Next tour: Sunday 15 October 2023, 3pm.

 Okay, both those revered social commentators were writing many years ago, but go there now and it’s pretty grim, which is why we guide you around these atmospheric areas, converting the squalor and sordidness into scintillating stories.
 And we’ve not even entered Angel Meadow proper yet.

 Have things improved?
 Yes, with much thanks to the Friends of Angel Meadow.
 When we’ve finished with all the terrible tales we deserve an ale or two at the Marble pub with its gorgeous tiles, magnificent ales and friendly atmosphere.

-Although this is a FREE tour, you do still need to book your spot.Buy Tickets
+Although this is a FREE tour, please do book your spot!Buy Tickets